We are so pleased to welcome visitors to the Friendly Home!

 - Social distancing of at least six feet is monitored and strictly enforced.

-- We have an adequate inventory on hand of PPE and cleaning and disinfecting supplies, with ordering and deliveries occurring on a daily basis.
+- We have an adequate inventory on hand of PPE and cleaning and disinfecting supplies.